-This document has been created to help the families of First Steps Childcare to return to the nursery.
-First Steps Childcare has been and will continue to follow government guidelines to stop the spread of COVID 19.
+This document has been created to help the families of First Steps Childcare to return to the nursery First Steps Childcare has been and will endeavour to follow government guidelines to stop the spread of COVID 19.

-Only children/ members their household and staff that have not been in contact with and who are not displaying symptoms of COVID 19 can attend First Steps Childcare.
+Only children and staff who are not displaying symptoms of COVID 19 can attend First Steps Childcare.
 The symptoms are a high temperature and/or new persistent cough.
 Please check the NHS website for more assistance.

-We will be using the following guideline to plan and implement safe practices for everyone who uses our service:
+We will be using the following guidelines to plan and implement safe practices for everyone who uses our service:

 ‘Coronavirus (COVID-19): implementing protective measures in education and childcare settings.

-This guideline was published on 11th May 2020 and can be found on the gov.uk website.
-Here are some helpful strategies which we will be putting in place.
-We hope this document supports and reassures with some of the questions and concerns you may understandably have.
+Latest guidelines were published on 27th July 2020 and can be found on the gov.uk website.
+At First steps we have added some additional strategies and revised the existing ones.
+We hope this document supports and reassures with some of the questions and concerns you may continue to have.